Clan Fitzpatrick History

 The ancient Irish kingdom of Osraige (modern “Ossory”) was founded by Óengus Osrithe in the latter half of the 2nd century of the Christian era.
 His son and heir, king Lóegaire Birn Búadach (Leary Birn “the Victorious”) gave to his own descendants the epithet “Dál Birn”, translated as “Birn’s portion”.
 The native kings of Osraige carried this designation in an unbroken male lineage down through history, through the earliest Christian mission to Ireland by St. Ciarán of Saighir prior to the arrival of St. Patrick in 432 AD, and beyond the reign of the famous king Cerball mac Dúnlainge who ruled from 842 to 888 AD.
 Basing his capital in what is now Kilkenny city on the River Nore, Cerball was likely the most powerful king in southern Ireland during his era, as Osraige rose to become a major power in Irish and Viking politics.
 King Cerball was long remembered for his martial prowess by the Irish and Vikings alike: his life is colorfully related in the Fragmentary Annals of Ireland, and he is also remembered in the Viking sagas as Kjarvalr Írakonungr, “Cerball, king of the Irish.”

 Cerball’s descendant, king Giolla Phádraig, reigned from 976 AD until 996 AD and is the eponymous source of our surname.
-Donnchadh, son of Giolla Pádraig, became overking of Leinster and Osraige, and was the first recorded person to assume the Mac Giolla Phádraig surname.
+Donnchadh, son of Giolla Pádraig, became overking of Leinster and Osraige, and was the first recorded person to take the name Mac Giolla Phádraig.
 The Annals of Tigernach note his death in 1039 AD, calling him "the champion of Ireland."
 His descendants were thereafter styled Mac Giolla Phádraig, and the name appears often as a first name and last name of many of the Osraige dynasts for the next century.
 Prior to the Norman invasion into Ireland 1169, the kingdom of Osraige had split between two rival factions of the Mac Giolla Phádraig clan and their clients.
 The Norman invasion specifically targeted Osraige, and many of the initial battles occurred within the kingdom.
 Eventually Osraige witnessed the arrival of king Henry II of England with one of the largest military forces ever to land in Ireland, and later had to contend with the arrival of William Marshall (eulogized as ‘the greatest knight that ever lived’) who took Kilkenny and built a castle there.
 The Mac Giolla Phádraigs lost most of Osraige in this invasion, but held on to the northern portion of their kingdom in the Slieve Bloom mountains, known ever after as Upper Ossory, in present-day County Laois.

 Grave slab cross of king Cerball mac Dúnlainge (king of Osraige 842 - 888); paternal ancestor of the Mac Giolla Phádraigs of Osraige.
 The slab reads "Or do Cherball" ("Pray for Cerball").
 Copyrighted image use from Joan Newlon Radner’s translation of The Fragmentary Annals of Ireland (1978), courtesy of the School of Celtic Studies of the Dublin Institute for Advanced Studies.